Introduction to Multi-Armed Bandits: Continuum-armed bandits

 \subsection{Lower Bound}

-The simple solution described above is in fact optimal in the worst case: we have an $\Omega(T^{2/3})$ lower bound on regret.
+Uniform discretization is in fact optimal in the worst case: we have an $\Omega\rbr{L^{1/3}\cdot T^{2/3}}$ lower bound on regret.
 We prove this lower bound via a relatively simple reduction from the main lower bound, the $\Omega(\sqrt{KT})$ lower bound from Chapter~\ref{ch:LB}, henceforth called \mainLB.

-The new lower bound involves problem instances with 0-1 rewards.
-All arms $x$ have mean reward $\mu(x) = \frac12$ except those near the unique best arm $x^*$ with $\mu(x^*) = \frac12 + \eps$.
-Here $\eps>0$ is a parameter to be adjusted later in the analysis.
-Due to the Lipschitz condition, we need to ensure a smooth transition between $x^*$ and the arms far away from $x^*$; hence, we will have a ``bump" around $x^*$.
+The new lower bound involves problem instances with 0-1 rewards and the following structure.
+There is a unique best arm $x^*$ with $\mu(x^*) = \nicefrac12 + \eps$, where $\eps>0$ is a parameter to be adjusted later in the analysis.
+All arms $x$ have mean reward $\mu(x) = \nicefrac12$ except those near $x^*$.
+The Lipschitz condition requires a smooth transition between $x^*$ and the faraway arms; hence, we will have a ``bump" around $x^*$.

 Formally, we define a problem instance $\mI(x^*,\eps)$ by

 It is easy to see that any such problem instance satisfies the Lipschitz Condition \eqref{Lip:eq:Lipschitz}.
 We will refer to $\mu(\cdot)$ as the \emph{bump function}.
 We are ready to state the lower bound: